mrsilver76/groupmachine/README.md

 >For optimal speed when using the [GeoNames database file](https://www.geonames.org/datasources/), keep it on a local SSD - loading from a network share, USB drive or HDD can cause significant delays.

 - **`-f <format>`, `--format <format>`**
   Date format used for album folder names that use dates.
 This follows the [.NET DateTime format syntax](#datetime-format-syntax).
-The default is `dd MMM yyyy` (e.g., `20 Jul 2025`).
+The default is `dd MMM yyyy` (e.g., _"20 Jul 2025"_).
 Used when no GeoNames data is provided or no location can be determined.

+- **`-p`, `--precise`**
+  Use more specific named locations in album titles (e.g. _"Eiffel Tower"_ instead of _"Paris"_).

+  By default, GroupMachine avoids GeoNames entries from the [spot ("S") feature class](https://www.geonames.org/export/codes.html#:~:text=S%20spot%2C%20building%2C%20farm), as they can produce overly specific or inconsistent album names.
+Enabling this option allows use of select named places typically relevant to tourist photography.

+  Only the following types of places are included:

+  - **Cultural landmarks:** castles, monuments, palaces, temples, mosques, churches, theatres, opera houses
+  - **Historic and archaeological sites:** ruins, tombs, pyramids, historical or archaeological sites
+  - **Recognisable structures:** towers, arches, caves, lighthouses, piers, quays, squares, gardens
+  - **Public institutions and attractions:** museums, zoos, famous universities, public libraries, stadiums
+  - **Leisure and resort areas:** marinas, resorts, golf courses, spas
+  - **Religious or spiritual locations:** missions, shrines

+  The list is fixed and cannot be changed.

 - **`-a <format>`, `--append <format>`**
   Date format to append to album folder names that use locations.
 Useful to distinguish multiple visits to the same location.
 Also uses the [.NET DateTime format syntax](#datetime-format-syntax).

-### Duplicate handling
+ - **`-nr`, `--no-range`**
+  Don’t use a date range in album titles.
+By default, GroupMachine adds a date range (e.g. _"12 June 2025 – 14 June 2025"_, using the format defined by `-f`, `--format`) when an album spans multiple days.
+With this option enabled, album names always use the date of the first item in the group, even if later items fall on different days.

-- **`-u`, `--unique-check`**
+- **`-np`, `--no-part`**
-  Enable duplicate (uniqueness) detection based on file content using SHA-256 hashes.
-When enabled, both source and destination folders are scanned for duplicates by comparing file contents, not filenames.
-This allows detection of duplicates even if a file has been renamed or its metadata has changed.

-   This option is off by default, as computing hashes can be slow - especially with large libraries or video files.
-If you're confident there are no renamed or hidden duplicates, this check may not be necessary.

->[!NOTE]
->Files are never overwritten.
-If a file with the same name already exists in the destination, it is compared by content.
-If the files are not identical, a number is appended to the new file (e.g., `IMG_1234 (2).jpg`) to preserve both versions.
+  Don’t add part numbers to album titles.
+Normally, if multiple albums form on the same day, date range or in the same location (e.g. due to the distance threshold being exceeded), GroupMachine appends part numbers to distinguish them (e.g. _"Paris (part 2)"_).
+With this option enabled, part numbers are omitted and such groups are merged into a single album.

+>[!TIP]
+>If you regularly visit the same locations at different times of the year and want to keep those visits separate, consider appending the date, month, or year to album names using the `-a` (`--append`) option.

-### Execution mode
+### Others

-- **`-m`, `--move`**
-  Move files from the source folder to the destination folder instead of copying them.

 - **`-s`, `--simulate`**
   Runs all processing steps but does not copy or move any files.
 Ideal for testing and previewing changes.

-### Help

 - **`/?`. `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.